EvOmics-Lab/.github/Getting_started.md

 You will get a laptop on your first day.
 It usually has Windows installed, if you need to install Ubuntu, you need to do it yourself.
 I can help you with that, just let me know.
 If you decide to do it on your own, here is some information:

-- [o] Prepare a bootable ubuntu USB
+- [x] Prepare a bootable ubuntu USB

 You need to activate Heimdal.
 This will grant you temporary administrator rights for 30 minute.
 You can activate Heimdal by right-clicking the blue Heimdal icon in the bottom right corner of your screen and selecting "Privileges App Control - "Request Admin Privileges.”
 Then, enter your auID@uni.au.dk and AU-password, when you run a program as administrator.
 For more information, check this link:  https://medarbejdere.au.dk/en/administration/it/guides/security/activate-admin-rights-heimdal